Overview

 );

 If an error has been detected then give an explanation.
 The twin is not ended.
 If the function is called multiple times then only the last exception will be saved.
-Multi-line explanation strings may be used for more comples cases.
+Multi-line explanation strings may be used for more complex cases.

 TwinReset()